microsoft/code-with-engineering-playbook/docs/continuous-delivery/gitops/secret-management/secret-management-gitops.md

 # Secret Management with GitOps

 GitOps primarily have git repositories in the center considered a source of truth for managing both infrastructure and application.
-This Infrastructure and application will require secured access to other resources of the system through secrets.
-Committing clear text secrets into git repositories is unacceptable even if the repositories are private to your team and organization.
+This infrastructure and application will require secured access to other resources of the system through secrets.
+Committing clear-text secrets into git repositories is unacceptable even if the repositories are private to your team and organization.
 Teams need a secure way to handle secrets when using GitOps.

 There are many ways to manage secrets with GitOps and at high level can be categorized into: